bearsunday/bearsunday.github.io/manuals/1.0/en/tutorial.md

 }
 ```

-This `MyVendor\Weekday\Resource\App\Weekday` resource class is mapped to the `/weekday` path.
+This `MyVendor\Weekday\Resource\App\Weekday` resource class is mapped to the `/weekday` path (by default, Bear.Sunday automatically creates route based on the filename - this point will be explained later).
-The request query is then passed to php method parameters.
+The request query is automatically converted to PHP method parameters (internally, Bear.Sunday introspect the method parameters).

-Let's access it in console and check the error code first.
+The route can be accessed via the console by typing this command:

 ```bash
 php bootstrap/api.php get '/weekday'
 ```

+The following error should display:

 ```
 400 Bad Request